US releases video of Russian jet dumping fuel on its drone

 The U.S. has not recovered the crashed drone, U.S. Air Forces-Europe said in a statement, and neither has Russia, Ryder said.
 Russian officials said Wednesday that they would try to salvage fragments of the MQ-9 from the Black Sea.

-U.S. officials have left open the possibility of trying to recover portions of the downed $32 million drone, which they said crashed into waters that were 4,000 to 5,000 feet (1,200 to 1,500 meters) deep.
+U.S. officials have left open the possibility of trying to recover portions of the downed $32 million drone, which they said crashed into waters that were 4,000 to 5,000 feet deep.

-Other U.S. officials said the U.S. does not have military ships in the region, and won’t likely seek to recover wreckage.
+Other U.S. officials said the U.S. does not have military ships in the region and likely won't attempt to recover the wreckage.

-However, they expressed confidence that there would be nothing left of military value on the drone if Russia manages to retrieve the wreckage.

 Hazell contributed from Washington.